Skip to content

 • Which authentication methods failed and why

 These reports are invaluable for identifying issues and detecting spoofing attempts.
-Several free services (e.g., DMARC Analyzer, Postmark DMARC) can parse these XML files into readable dashboards.
+Several free services (e.g., DMARC Analyzer, Postmark DMARC, dmarcian) can parse these XML files into readable dashboards.

 Terminal window